8 Most Common Workplace Injuries for Factory Workers

 The risk of burn injury goes up when flammable materials are used.
 This can also cause the fire to spread to other areas and injure more people.

-Burns can also occur when employees must work with hot equipment such as stoves or ovens.
-It only takes an accidental slip-up for a serious burn injury to happen.
+Burns can also occur when employees work with hot equipment such as stoves or ovens.
+An accidental slip-up is all it takes for a serious burn injury to occur.

 8. Vehicle Accidents

-The use of vehicles such as forklifts is common in many factories.
-These make daily operation much more efficient, but increase the risk of injury.
+Vehicles such as forklifts are commonly used in many factories.
+They make daily operations much more efficient, but they also increase the risk of injury.

 Factory vehicle accidents involve workers getting struck or crushed when another employee fails to see them.
 Vehicles can also overturn and fall on workers.

-Employers must ensure every worker who operates a forklift or other vehicle has the proper certification and safety training.
-There should also be adequate warning signs in areas where these vehicles operate.
+Employers must ensure that every worker who operates a forklift or other vehicle has the proper training and certification.
+Adequate warning signs should also be posted in areas where these vehicles operate.

 Protecting the Rights of Injured Factory Workers

-When injuries occur as a result of negligence on the part of the factory owner or manager, victims have a right to seek compensation.
-It’s important factory workers hire an experienced personal injury attorney who can navigate the legal process on their behalf.
+When injuries occur due to negligence on the part of the factory owner or manager, victims have a right to seek compensation.
+It’s important factory workers hire an experienced personal injury attorney who can help navigate the legal process on their behalf.

 Don’t let an injury compromise your well-being and financial future.
 Contact the Birmingham injury attorneys of Farris, Riley & Pitt, LLP to set up a consultation today.